Log In Sign Up

 You know those social media “meal-prep” pics of food containers that are stacked up all perfectly in people’s refrigerators?
 They’re not as great as you think.
 Yes, they might look great (or “oddly satisfying,” as they say on social media) … but those plastic containers can actually do more harm than good.

-Unfortunately, plastic storage can cause unwanted chemicals to seep into your food, which pretty much defeats the purpose of healthy eating!
+Unfortunately, plastic storage containers can cause unwanted chemicals to seep into your food, which pretty much defeats the purpose of healthy eating!

 To help you get the MOST health benefits out of your meal prep, I’m going to break down the dos and don’ts so you don’t unknowingly sabotage all your efforts.